Learning by Doing

 An Actionable Guide to Implementing the PLC Process in Your School or District

 Discover how to close the knowing-doing gap and transform your school or district into a high-performing professional learning community (PLC).
 The powerful third edition of this comprehensive action guide from experts Richard DuFour, Rebecca DuFour, Robert Eaker, Thomas W. Many, and Mike Mattos updates and expands on new and significant PLC topics.
-Explore fresh strategies, tools, and tips for hiring and retaining new staff, creating team-developed common formative assessment, implementing systematic interventions, and more.
+Explore fresh strategies, tools, and tips for hiring and retaining new staff, creating team-developed common formative assessments, implementing systematic interventions, and more.

 Learn how to establish professional learning communities in schools: